 Answer: cos (x3 - x + 2) is neither even nor odd.

 To check for an odd function f(x), we need to verify if f(-x) = -f(x), and to check for even functions we check if it follows the relation f(-x) = f(x).

 ⇒ f(x) = cos (x3 - x + 2)

 Since cos x is positive on the first and the fourth quadrant and -x is the angle taken from the x-axis in a clockwise direction, hence lying in the fourth quadrant.
 We have cos (-x) = cos x.

 ⇒ f(-x) = cos ((-x)3 - (-x) + 2)

-Hence, it neither follows conditions for odd functions nor it follows that of even functions.
+Hence, it neither follows conditions for odd functions nor follows for even functions.